-The FLUX:: MiRA:: has a modular interface by design.
+FLUX:: MiRA has a modular interface by design.
 Each audio analysis tool is called a scope.
-An ensemble of scopes is called a layout and it is the main display of the app.
+An ensemble of scopes is called a layout and it is the main display of the application.
 Layouts are designed to regroup scopes that make sense for specific usage and use cases.
 Layouts are user-manageable: you can create new ones, delete existing ones and arrange the scopes inside of one exactly as you wish.